While Noble's philosophy is to create timeless pieces for your wardrobe, our mission is to be noble in our method.

 We produce garments locally, which not only drastically reduces our carbon footprint, but also helps us build a relationship with our manufacturers here in Sydney, ensuring that any hand that helps in the making of Noble is properly paid and working conditions are not compromised to get product out the door.

-By being local, we can do small impact measures as well, like not wrapping products in plastic and ensuring our garments (and our workers) are not exposed to toxic chemicals and pesticides in the making.
+By being local, we can do small impact measures as well, like not wrapping products in plastic.

 Our packaging is made mostly from plants and is entirely compostable with no toxic residues.
 Our printing cards are sourced from mills that comply with the highest of standards and schemes and that are in full support of anti logging laws.